Saint Ignatius College, Geelong

 Saint Ignatius College is an independent Catholic secondary day school for boys and girls, located in the rural hinterland of the Bellarine Peninsula near Geelong, Victoria, Australia.
-The school provides education from Year 7 to Year 12, conducted in the Jesuit tradition, and operates with oversight from the Roman Catholic Archdiocese of Melbourne.
+The school provides education from Year 7 to Year 12, conducted in the Jesuit tradition, and operates with oversight from Melbourne Archdiocese Catholic Schools.
 The college is part of the international network of Jesuit schools begun in Messina, Sicily in 1548.

 History

 Founded in Drysdale in 1997, the name Saint Ignatius College (for Ignatius of Loyola) was not applied to the school until 2007, when the college became a Jesuit Partner School and formed a relationship with Xavier College in Melbourne.
 Announced in November 2006, before this time it had been the Drysdale campus of 'Catholic Regional College', which consolidated all operations to the campus in 2005.